 The plateau dynamics of the model is illustrated in the animation at the right, where the (+) potential is drawn in red, and the (-) potential is drawn in blue.
 The solid lubricant chain trapped between two sliding periodic substrates is represented by circles.
 The two sliders act as shifting cosine potentials on every particle in the chain.
 The resulting model is a generalization of the classical Frenkel-Kontorova model.
 The animation has r+=φ and r-=r+/(r+-1)=φ², with φ = the golden mean (GM) = (1+5½)/2≈1.61.

-vcm/vext is constant for variations in particular of the spring constant K of the springs joining the lubricant particles (of unit mass).
-K=2 in the figure.
+vcm/vext remains constant ("quantized") for variations of most model parameter, e.g. the restoring constant K of the springs joining the lubricant particles (of unit mass).
+K=2 in the animation.

 The velocity plateaus are understood in terms of (soliton) density waves produced by density mismatch to the (+) potential and driven by the (-) potential.
 This point is clearest when r+ is near unity, as in the animation at the right, with r+=σ, with σ = 1+(π/310)½≈1.10.
 Once every 1/(r+-1) minima, an extra lubricant particle must "squeeze in" to preserve the extra mean density given by the slightly smaller a0 < a+.
 This extra density lump is precisely a soliton or kink: in this example a soliton occurs every about 10 lubricant particles.